Upper bounds for the regularity of symbolic powers of certain classes of edge ideals: Precise expressions for asymptotic regularity

 If $r=2$, then by \cite[Proposition 2.7 (ii)]{HTT}, $\reg(S/I(G\setminus \Gamma(G))^2) =\nu(G \setminus \Gamma(G))+3=\nu(G)+3.$ Hence, by \cite[Corollary 4.3]{selvi_ha}, Proposition \ref{on-unicyclic} and \cite[Corollary 4.5]{GHOJ18}, Proposition \ref{odd-unicyclic},

 \end{proof}

 2mm

 \textbf{Acknowledgement:} We would like to thank A. V. Jayanthan for going through the manuscript and making some valuable suggestions.
 We also would like to thank Rajiv Kumar for valuable discussions.
-The first author would like to thank the National Board for Higher Mathematics, India for financial support.
-The second author would like to thank the Institute of Mathematical Sciences, Chennai for financial support.